Kholid060/v-intersect/README.md

 For more details [IntersectionObserver Options](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver#Parameters)

 ### Once

-It will called the function once when element is visible
+It will called the function once when the element is visible
 ```html
 <div class="content" v-intersect="{
     callback: onIntersect,